 American Forests has been publishing its magazine since 1895.
 Filled with beautiful photographs and informative articles highlighting our nation’s forests and trees, American Forests features information for everyone from the environmentally conscious to the outdoor enthusiast.
 Its feature articles take readers into America’s forests to discover new trails and adventures or to uncover the latest science and policy breakthroughs.
 Other departments include forest policy updates from Washington, D.C.; Q & As with the experts on how to care for trees at home; news shorts addressing current projects and events; discussions on both sides of today’s more complex and controversial forestry issues; and profiles of individuals or organizations who make a difference for forests and trees in their community.

-If you are interested in receiving American Forests magazine, please visit our Membership page.
-A donation of $25 or more will help us to continue our work protecting and restoring forests around the world, and we will send you one year — that’s four issues — of American Forests.
+If you are interested in receiving American Forests magazine, simply become a member of American Forests.
+A donation of $25 or more will help us to continue our work protecting and restoring forests around the world, and you will receive a one-year subscription to American Forests.

 - Fall 2016

 Experience how one small town rallied together in support of one another in the midst of the looming threat of wildfire.
 Come along on a big tree hunter's journey through one of the most diverse conifer landscapes in the world.
 And, discover the risky, and oftentimes dangerous, work of the Game Wardens who protect our nation's public lands.
 Plus, enjoy incredible photography of Alaska from our Artist-in-Residence, Chuck Fazio, learn how the retired associate chief of the U.S. Forest Service found her career path to forestry and see a photograph displaying a breathtaking perspective of the towering redwoods.